8ta4/blog/drafts/Seeking Superior Text-to-Speech API Alternatives to OpenAI.md

    OpenAI's TTS AI has been excellent in this regard, providing clear and consistent word articulation.

-   While Eleven Labs offers highly emotive speech, it comes at a higher cost and isn't necessarily better for pronunciation practice.
+   While Eleven Labs has speech that's full of emotion, it's pricier and isn't necessarily better for pronunciation practice.

    I don't rely on quality scores for TTS APIs; the proof is in putting the words together.

 1. Latency

-   OpenAI's TTS API typically processes a sentence in about 0.5 seconds, which is decent but could be improved.
+   OpenAI's TTS API typically processes a sentence in about 0.5 seconds, which is decent.
+But there's room for improvement.

 1. Cost